labordynamicsinstitute/ldilab-manual/20-checking-unassigned-tickets.md

 - Click on the `Other links` tab
 - Click on the `MCEntryURL` link
 - Enter the ScholarOne/Manuscript Central login details provided to you.
-- Click "Review".
-Ctrl+F/Command-F and search for the Manuscript Number.
+- Click "Review" and search for the Manuscript Number (Ctrl+F/Command-F).
-- Once you find the manuscript, go to the Action section, "View Proof", download the PDF of the manuscript.
+- Once you find the manuscript, go to the Action section, "View Proof", and download the PDF of the manuscript.

 ![Download Manuscript If Missing](images/mc-download-manuscript-when-missing.png)